Don't Fall for Any of These 12 Myths About Early Retirement

 Allistair/peopleimages.com/Adobe couple sitting at table shaking hand with female finance advisor

-Regardless of your plans after retirement, it is essential to prepare as early as possible.
-If you make the right money moves now then it can allow you the opportunity to retire early later.
+Regardless of your retirement plans, preparing as early as possible is essential.
+If you make the right money moves now, it could allow you to retire early.

 You might find it best to work with a financial advisor to assist in your retirement planning.
 If you choose to go it alone, educating yourself and estimating your benefits can give you a better understanding of what your retired life will look like.